iDestyKK/CN_Stack/README.md

 # CN_Stack
 A C library that implements C++ Stacks in C.

 Along with linked lists, stacks are among one of the simplest data structures.
-In C++, these are included in the STL library which you can use by using "#include &lt;stack&gt;".
+In C++, these are included in STL which you can use by using "#include &lt;stack&gt;".
 In C, you have to make it yourself.

 Stacks are a LIFO (Last-In-First-Out) structure, meaning you can push back, and only pop back.
 In other words, you can add to the back of the stack, but you can only access the last element.